 Corn seedlings are vulnerable to various pests and diseases, especially in the early stages of growth.
 Common pests include cutworms, aphids, and flea beetles.
 Diseases such as damping-off and seedling blight can also affect corn seedlings.

 Inspect your corn seedlings regularly for signs of pests or diseases.
-Use appropriate control measures, such as insecticides or fungicides, if necessary.
+Think about it: use appropriate control measures, such as insecticides or fungicides, if necessary.
 Consider using organic or biological control methods to minimize the impact on the environment.
 Seed treatments can also provide protection against early-season pests and diseases.

 Control Weeds